MileHacker Logo

 Archaeological Sites & Wildlife

-No major accessible archaeological sites or ruins exist directly in the downtown area beyond the historical layers found beneath the Kremlin during excavations.
+No major accessible archaeological sites or ruins exist immediately in the downtown area beyond the historical layers found beneath the Kremlin during excavations.
 The city's development for many centuries has built upon its earlier foundations.

 • For significant wildlife encounters, travel to surrounding nature reserves or protected areas outside the city.